 Engine Temperature Warning

-This one's all about your car's temperature – and not the weather kind.
-If this symbol starts flashing, it means your engine's getting a little too hot under the hood.
-Could be the antifreeze or engine coolant acting up, or any number of reasons.
+This one's all about your car's temperature, not the weather.
+If this symbol starts flashing, your engine's getting too hot under the hood.
+It could be the antifreeze, engine coolant acting up, or any number of reasons.

 The smart move?
-Turn off that AC or heating, give your engine a breather, and if the light isn't cooling down, park that car and reach out to your insurance or a friendly someone who can give you a hand.
+Turn off that AC or heating, pause your engine, and if the light isn't cooling down, park that car and reach out to your insurance or a friendly someone who can give you a hand.

 It's best not to pop open the hood of your car here, as you could accidentally end up with an unwelcome burn.